Ordsall, Greater Manchester: Landmarks

-St Joseph's Roman Catholic Church is one of the few buildings to have survived the Ordsall slum clearances.
+St Joseph's Roman Catholic Church was one of the few buildings to have survived the Ordsall slum clearances.
 The church was designed by W. Randolph and cost £5,000 to build, equivalent to £ today.
 It was opened on Sunday 20 April 1902.
-The building was severely damaged during the Manchester Blitz of Christmas 1940.
-The interior has been largely reconstructed and modernised since then.
+The building was severely damaged during the Manchester Blitz of Christmas 1940 and was restored over the following decades.
+However, it was demolished in 2021.

 Education

 St. Joseph's RC Primary School was rated as outstanding in its 2007 Ofsted report, and one of the 100 top performing schools in the UK.
 Notable developments include a new primary school for the area, Primrose Hill, as well as an inner-city academy to be affiliated with MediaCityUK at Salford Quays.

 Cultural references

-In 1959 a young Tony Warren got an idea of a drama set on the streets of Ordsall, which ended up into the longest running soap opera in UK history Coronation Street, the whole area since then has been demolished.
+The now-demolished Archie Street was the inspiration for the TV soap opera Coronation Street, which began in 1960 and continues to be broadcast to the present day.

 The BAFTA award-winning British comedy film East is East, released in 1999, was set in Monmouth Street, now demolished.